microsoft/DMF/Dmf/Documentation/Driver Module Framework.md

 -   This function is usually called by the DMF Framework after the **DmfModulesAdd** callback returns.

--   This function is also called by Modules to create Child Module's.
+-   This function is also called by Modules to create Child Modules.
 (A Module Create function can call any other Module's Create Function, but not its own as that will cause infinite recursion.)